algolia/renderscript/README.md

 ### Parameters

-See `.env.prod` to see which ones are installed by default (they still need to be provided to `docker run` to be enabled).
+See `.env.example` to see which ones are installed by default (they still need to be provided to `docker run` to be enabled).

 * `ALLOW_LOCALHOST`: Allow calls on localhost IPs
   Example: `ALLOW_LOCALHOST=true`